 6. Super Soft Fur

 Poodle fur is very soft to the touch.
-Petting the soft fur is very relaxing.
+Petting them can be akin to a therapy session for many people.

 Why you shouldn’t get a poodle